-2012 2011
+2013 2012

 Restricted £ £

-Grants 43,213 44,343
+Grants 45,505 43,213

-Research Trials 13,953 55,973
+Research Trials 5,718 13,953

-B Braun Grants 13,994 6,982
+B Braun Grants 16,052 13,994

+Research Prioritisation Project 12,102 -

+Bennett Fund grant 3,287 -

-Management and other costs 68,110 60,965
+Management and other costs 72,412 68,110

-139,270 168,263
+155,076 139,270

-The Intensive Care Foundation made research grants and incurred management and other costs for the co-ordination of the Society's research activity.
-During the year, the Foundation awarded three research grants (2011: three grants).
+The Intensive Care Foundation made research grants and incurred management and other costs in developing the Society's research activity.
+During the year, the Foundation awarded three research grants (2012: three grants), and in addition awarded a Travelling Fellowship.
 Management and other costs for the Intensive Care Foundation included the costs of the Co-Directors of Research for the management of the research program and an allocation of staff costs.

-Spending against Research Trials related to one research trial funded by grants received; no new trials grants were made in the year (2011: one award).
+Spending against Research Trials related to one research trial funded by grants received; no new trials grants were made in the year (2012: none).
 Grants from B Braun funded the B Braun MSc Awards and supported the costs of the Foundation's Deputy Directors of Research.
+The Research Prioritisation Project is funded by the Intensive Care Foundation and incurred costs for workshops, consultations, project management and related costs.